Impact of planning on power generation projects

-Whilst working on an IT project for the client, I was passing through the management suite when the CEO stopped me and invited me into his office.
-He wanted to pick my project management brain about a power engineering project issue.
+A client CEO asked us to provide guidance on project management on an engineering issue.
 He explained that all power stations had to be decommissioned regularly for routine maintenance and technology updates.
 The main risk with such outages was the reliable return to service of the unit in time to meet peak demand from both a statutory and financial viewpoint.

 Most outages had serious risk points relating to a lack of pre-planning and definition, together with late financial approval and poor supplier management.
 In addition, as time to deliver ran out, each project was significantly de-scoped, leaving key works uncompleted and presenting the risk of ongoing operational inefficiencies.
 This was an on-going structural issue.

-More urgently, he was was worried about the current outage.
-He was concerned that returning it back into service was going to be severely delayed.
+More urgently, he was concerned about a current outage where the return back into service was going to be severely delayed.
 This presented the company with a number of significant short-term business risks.

-- provide me with some local knowledge to avoid blind alleys
+- Provide us with some local knowledge to avoid blind alleys

-- ensure any conclusions were properly documented, formally, and presented within existing company governance
+- Ensure any conclusions were properly documented, formally, and presented within existing company governance standards.

 We were able to directly transfer our experience of project management to the project manager and his team, by openly sharing our techniques and ways of thinking.